This article was originally published June 2019 and has been updated.

 According to the EPA, the average person creates 4.4 pounds of solid waste each day.
 Coffee cups, Styrofoam plates, and thin, film-like plastics are among the commonly used items that are often found in offices and also cannot be recycled.

-THE SOLUTION: The good news... it’s estimated that 70% of a business's landfill waste can be recycled!
-Understand the types of waste your business is creating through a waste audit and try to reduce it.
+THE SOLUTION: It’s estimated that 70% of a business's landfill waste can be recycled!
+Understand the types of waste your business is creating waste audit and try to reduce it.
 On a smaller scale, simple changes like using a ceramic or aluminum coffee mug instead of paperboard/plastic or Styrofoam cups can go a long way in making an impact in your business's waste diversion.

 Go a step further by asking your shipping providers to cut down on unnecessary packaging that's hard for your business to recycle, and talk to your building manager about a collection program for anything your waste service doesn’t accept.